HMS Aldenham

 On 14 December 1944, Aldenham was sunk by a naval mine in the Adriatic Sea off Pag Island after she led a Royal Navy force in a bombardment mission against targets on the island of Pag and near the town of Karlobag in support of the Yugoslav Partisans.
 Although the rest of the force came to pick up survivors, cold weather and severe damage to Aldenham permitted the rescue of only 63 of her crew.
-Her wreck, broken in two by the explosion, was discovered in 1999–2000.
-The wreck has been declared a war grave, where 126 crew members and two partisans aboard Aldenham at the time of the mining died.
+Her wreck, broken in two by the explosion, was first discovered by specialists of Yugoslav Navy in 1974, and documentary about search and discovery was made by TV Beograd.
+The wreck has been declared a war grave, where 126 crew members and three partisans aboard Aldenham at the time of the mining died.
 She was the last Royal Navy destroyer lost in World War II.

 Design and construction

 Aldenham was a Royal Navy Type III Hunt-class destroyer.
 She had an overall length of 85.34 m, a beam of 9.45 m and a maximum draught of 3 m.
 Aldenham had a standard displacement of 1050 LT, and a full load of 1435 LT.
 Her two Parsons geared steam turbines drove two propeller shaft.
 Steam was supplied by two Admiralty three-drum water-tube boilers.
 The turbines were rated at 13970 kW and gave Aldenham a speed of 28.3 kn during sea trials, but she achieved up to 27 kn on deployments.

 Aldenham was armed with four quick-firing 4 in Mk XVI naval guns on twin mounts, four anti-aircraft 40 mm QF 2-pounder naval guns and three Oerlikon 20 mm cannons.
 She also had two 21 in torpedo tubes, and 70–100 depth charges deployed by four throwers and two chutes.

 The ship was ordered on 4 July 1940.
 She was laid down by Cammell Laird shipyard in Birkenhead on 22 August 1940 as construction project J 3766.
 Aldenham was launched on 27 August 1941 and completed on 5 February 1942.